-Sago palms aren't palm trees at all—these attractive, low-growing plants are actually cycads.
-These plants are extremely slow-growing and will often put out only one new frond every year.
-It can easily take a sago palm five or six years to achieve its full pot-size of two feet.
+Despite its name, sago palms aren't palm trees at all.
+These attractive, low-growing plants are actually cycads.
+In most areas of the country, this subtropical plant must be grown as a houseplant.
+Sago palms are extremely slow-growing and often put out only one new frond each year.
+It can easily take a sago palm five or six years to achieve its full pot size of 2 feet.
 These plants are important in tropical landscapes and yield a distinctively Asian look to any houseplant collection.

-Water: Keep soil continuously moist throughout spring and summer, and reduce watering in the winter.
+Sago palms prefer bright indirect light.
+Avoid placing them in direct sunlight in the summer.
+Keep the soil continuously moist throughout spring and summer and reduce watering in the winter.

-By seed.
-Most people do not attempt to propagate sago palms at home, and few home-grown plants will produce cones (the cycads version of flowers), and it takes both a male and female plant to produce viable seeds.
-In warmer areas with perfect conditions, sago palms may produce suckers that can be potted up individually.
+Propagation is by seed., but most people do not attempt to propagate sago palms at home.
+Few home-grown plants produce cones—the cycads version of flowers—and it takes both a male and female plant to produce viable seeds.
+In warm areas with perfect conditions, sago palms may produce suckers that can be potted up individually.

 Sago palm houseplants do best in a well-draining soil with plenty of organic matter.
 Any high-quality potting soil should do.
 The plant prefers a neutral pH—about 6.5 to 7.0.
 If the pH is off, use the appropriate organic fertilizer to alter it.

 Because they grow so slowly, sago palms only need repotting about every three years.

 However, every spring, gently remove the plant from its pot and refresh the potting medium to ensure continued healthy growth.